Perl-Apollo/Corinna/rfc/method-modifiers.md

 ## 10.3.1 Before and after Modifiers
-Method modifiers can be used to add behavior to a method that Corinna generates for you, such as an attribute accessor:
+Method modifiers can be used to add behavior to a method that Corinna generates for you, such as an field accessor:

 ```perl
 field $size :reader :writer;